 Component Evaluation: The district's staff development program procedures will be used for evaluating coverage of the specified competencies and the effectiveness of instructional presentations.
 Instructors will evaluate content and make recommendations (or additions, modifications or deletion) of component content, activities or evaluation procedures.

-DISTRICT MASTER INSERVICE PLAN TRAINING COMPONENT THEORY AND DEVELOPMENT OF CREATIVITY

-Component # 2100013
+DISTRICT MASTER INSERVICE PLAN TRAINING COMPONENT THEORY AND DEVELOPMENT OF CREATIVITY Component # 2100013 60 In-service Points (Maximum)

 Creativity Matrix Topic 1: Valuing Creativity